top of page

 3. Figuring out how you can supplement your income with additional revenue streams.

-5. Taking professional courses, writing, and doing creative work that will strengthen your authority in the mental health field.
+5. Taking professional courses, writing, and doing creative work will strengthen your authority in the mental health field.

 Conclusion